shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-Now all attachments should have correctly generated derivatives and you can update
+Now all attachments should have correctly generated derivatives.
+You can update
-the attachment URLs to use derivatives where needed.
+the attachment URLs to use derivatives as needed.

 ## Reprocessing all derivatives